• Home

 Reply

-7. LaiAriel R. Samangka ( Thelittlelai: Beyond limits) says
+7. LaiAriel R. Samangka ( Thelittlelai: Beyond limits)

 I always love all your articles.
 It has some deep meaning and lessons that can actually touch our heart and remind us of so many things about life in General.
 Truly, what you have shared was a genuine way of elucidating the other side of the situation and somehow we tend to forget the reason why do some people are very ungrateful.
 But some say that kindness will always find its way back.
 Thank you so much for this post of yours.